Lucas Leiva: Lazio

 On 18 July 2017, Lucas completed a move to Serie A side Lazio for £5 million, ending his 10-year stay at Liverpool.

-Lucas playing for Lazio during a UEFA Europa League game against Dynamo Kyiv, 15 March 2018.

 2017–18 season

-Lucas made his official debut for the Rome club in a 3–2 win over league champions Juventus in the Supercoppa Italiana, on 13 August.
-His first goal for the club was in a 2–3 defeat to Zulte Waregem in the final group game of the UEFA Europa League.
+Lucas made his debut for Lazio in a 3–2 win over Serie A champions Juventus in the Supercoppa Italiana, on 13 August 2017.
+His first goal for the club was in a 3–2 defeat to Zulte Waregem in the final group game of the UEFA Europa League.
 On 28 February 2018, Lucas missed a penalty during the penalty shootout in Lazio's match against Milan in the semi-finals of the Coppa Italia; which Lazio eventually lost 4–5.

-On 15 March, Lucas scored the opening goal in a 2–0 away win over Dynamo Kyiv in the UEFA Europa League round of sixteen second leg, securing a 4–2 aggregate win and advancement into the quarter-finals of the tournament.
+On 15 March, Lucas scored the opening goal in a 2–0 away win over Dynamo Kyiv in the UEFA Europa League Round of 16 second-leg, securing a (4–2 win on aggregate) and advancement into the quarter-finals of the tournament.
 On 18 March, Lucas scored his first league goal for the club in a 1–1 draw with Bologna, and on 1 April, he scored in a 6–2 win over Benevento.

-He finished the season with 50 appearances in all competitions and was named the club's player of the year.
+He finished the season with 50 appearances in all competitions and was named the club's Player of the Year.

 Return to Grêmio

 On 27 June 2022, Lucas returned to Grêmio on a contract until December 2023.
-On 17 March 2023, he announced his retirement from professional football, following a cardiac alteration being found the previous December.
+On 17 March 2023, he announced his retirement from professional football, following a heart condition being found in December.